kids-first/kf-somatic-workflow/README.md

 # KFDRC Somatic Whole Exome/Targeted Sequence Analysis Workflow
 Run this workflow if you have the exome/capture regions used.
 If not, it is recommneded to use the WGS workflow instead, without the CNV and SV callers.
 This is the Kids First Data Resource Center (DRC) Whole Exome/Targeted Sequencing (WXS) Somatic Workflow, which includes somatic variant calling and copy number variation (CNV).
 This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC and CNVkit.
-Somatic variant  call results are annoated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.
+Somatic variant  call results are anntoated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.
 The `workflow/kfdrc_production_WES_somatic_variant_cnv_wf.cwl` runs all tools described below.

 ### Somatic Variant Calling:

-[Strelka2](https://github.com/Illumina/strelka) v2.9.3 calls single nucelotide variants (SNV) and insertions/deletions (INDEL).
+[Strelka2](https://github.com/Illumina/strelka) v2.9.3 calls single nucleotide variants (SNV) and insertions/deletions (INDEL).
-[Mutect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.1.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) v4.1.10 from the Broad institute calls SNV, multi-nucelotide variants (MNV, bascially equal length subsitutions with length > 1) and INDEL.
+[Mutect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.1.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) v4.1.10 from the Broad institute calls SNV, multi-nucleotide variants (MNV, basically equal length substitutions with length > 1) and INDEL.
 [Lancet](https://github.com/nygenome/lancet) v1.0.7 from the New York Genome Center (NYGC) calls SNV, MNV, and INDEL.
 [VarDict Java](https://github.com/AstraZeneca-NGS/VarDictJava) v1.7.0 from AstraZeneca calls SNV, MNV, INDEL and more.
 Each caller has a different approach to variant calling, and together one can glean confident results.
 Strelka2 is run with default settings, similarly Mutect2 following Broad Best Practices, as of this [workflow](https://github.com/broadinstitute/gatk/blob/4.1.1.0/scripts/mutect2_wdl/mutect2.wdl).
 Lancet is run with mostly default settings, with `max-indel-len=50`.
-PAdding nd window size are adjustubel, default 600 and 0 respectively, as input bed file is exptected to be padded already.
+Padding nd window size are adjustubel, default 600 and 0 respectively, as input bed file is expected to be padded already.
 Lastly, VarDict Java run params follow the protocol that the [Blue Collar Informatics](https://bcbio-nextgen.readthedocs.io/en/latest/index.html) uses, with the exception of using a min variant allele frequency (VAF) of 0.05 instead of 0.1, which we find to be relevant for rare cancer variant discovery.
 We also employ their false positive filtering methods.
-Futhermore, each tool's results, in variant call format (vcf), are filtered on the `PASS` flag, with VarDict Java results additionally filtered for the flag `StrongSomatic`.
+Furthermore, each tool's results, in variant call format (vcf), are filtered on the `PASS` flag, with VarDict Java results additionally filtered for the flag `StrongSomatic`.
 Their results also include germline hits and other categories by default.
 The pre-`PASS` filtered results can still be obtained from the workflow in the event the user wishes to keep some calls that failed `PASS` criteria.

 ### CNV Estimation: